 Your personal essays give you the opportunity to tell us more about yourself.
 They provide insight into your challenges and triumphs in a way that transcripts and test scores simply cannot.
 When reading your essays, we are looking for sincerity and authenticity.
 It’s easy to tell when a student’s essay is something he or she cares deeply about, compared to a student who writes what he or she thinks we want to hear.
 A funny or interesting story doesn’t hurt, either!

 There are two required essays for freshman applicants and one required essay for transfer applicants.
 As you write your essays, consider reflecting on challenges that you've overcome, your family or cultural heritage, your academic or cocurricular achievements or specific moments that have defined your character.
 There are no 'correct' answers to these questions; your responses should reflect the unique aspects and experiences of your life.

 What we are looking for:

 - Be yourself.
-Drop the formalities and write about something that is meaningful to you.
+Open up to us and write about something that is meaningful to you.

 - Be clear.
 Effective writing and communication skills are expected.

 Just like your essays give you the chance to tell us more about you, a letter of recommendation gives someone else the opportunity to speak to your academic strengths and co-curricular involvement.
 This is the one chance in your application where we get to learn about you from someone other than you, so choose someone who knows you well.
 Many students ask a teacher or school counselor to write their letter of recommendation.